categories:

 Trauma and acute care surgical services

-Our Trauma and Acute Care team of surgeons serves nearly 1,500 trauma patients annually — around a quarter of which are pediatric — with one of the most extensive coverage areas in the continental U.S. spanning from the Columbia River gorge, east to Idaho and down into parts of Northern California.
+Our Trauma and Acute Care team of surgeons and advanced practice providers serves nearly 1,700 trauma patients annually — around a quarter of which are pediatric — with one of the most extensive coverage areas in the continental U.S. spanning from the Columbia River gorge, east to Idaho and down into parts of Northern California.
 St. Charles Bend is the only Level II trauma center east of the Cascades, while St. Charles Redmond, St. Charles Prineville and St. Charles Madras all hold a Level IV trauma center designation.

 Our services include definitive trauma care for severely injured patients with 24/7 support from the AirLink and LifeFlight Critical Care Transport helicopter and fixed-wing airplane, as well as ground ambulance service.